| | | | | |

 Dairy-Free Mint Chip Ice Cream

-I have watched my friend Jennifer from Predominately Paleo grow into a better blogger daily and it’s really exciting for me to finally say she now has her first ebook ready for you!!!
-Jennifer collaborated with Vivian from The Real Food Guide to bring you not only a digital ice cream cookbook, but a cookbook that is targeted towards people on AIP diets.
+This recipe was created by Jennifer from Predominately Paleo.
+Jennifer collaborated with Vivian from The Real Food Guide to bring you not only a digital ice cream cookbook but also a cookbook that is targeted toward people on AIP diets.
 They succeeded in their efforts.

-We All Scream for Ice Cream not only includes recipes for ice cream without eggs and dairy, but they made ice cream sandwiches, brownies (that are the perfect vehicle for ice cream), ice cream cones (I didn’t even know that was possible to make a gluten-free, egg-free, nut/seed-free cone and it’s not some weird recipe like a frozen piece of fruit wrapped like a cone but a real ice cream cone!) and so much more.
+We All Scream for Ice Cream not only includes recipes for ice cream without eggs and dairy, but they made ice cream sandwiches, brownies (that are the perfect vehicle for ice cream), ice cream cones and so much more.
 They blew my expectations beyond what I thought would be possible for an AIP frozen dessert cookbook.

 I was allowed to share this recipe with you to give you a taste of what to expect in this fantastic cookbook.